David M. Smolin

 David Mark Smolin is a professor of law at Cumberland School of Law in Birmingham, Alabama where he is the Harwell G. Davis Chair in Constitutional Law, director for The Center for Children, Law, and Ethics, former director of the Center for Biotechnology, Law, and Ethics, and faculty advisor for the Law, Science and Technology Society.

 Smolin deals with international adoption scandals (see child laundering) and is the creator of an informational website on international adoption called Adopting Internationally.
-He has been interviewed and submitted content on the subject to National Public Radio, ABC News, Al Jazeera, The New York Times, The Salt Lake Tribune, CBC Radio, and Radio Netherlands and others.
+He has been interviewed and submitted content on the subject to National Public Radio, ABC News, Al Jazeera, The New York Times, The Salt Lake Tribune, CBC Radio, Radio Netherlands and others.

-He presented on adoption issues at the Korean Women's Development Institute in Seoul, Korea; the Second International Symposium on Korean Adoption Studies in Seoul, Korea; and (as an independent expert) at the Hague Special Commission on the Practical Operation of the Hague Adoption Convention.
+He presented on adoption issues at the Korean Women's Development Institute in Seoul, Korea, the Second International Symposium on Korean Adoption Studies in Seoul, Korea, and (as an independent expert) at the Hague Special Commission on the Practical Operation of the Hague Adoption Convention.

 His law review article, Child Laundering, written in 2005, won Cumberland's inaugural Lightfoot, Franklin and White Faculty Scholarship Award for the most significant scholarly work published during the preceding year, and is consistently listed in the 10 Most Popular Articles in the bepress Legal Series.

-His own family's international adoption, discovery that their children were stolen, and ultimately successful, though arduous, six year search for the girls' original birth family in India was featured on NPR's Morning Edition titled Adoption Stories Gone Bad, and by ABC News.
+His own family's international adoption, discovery that their children were stolen, and ultimately successful, though arduous, six year search for the girls' original birth family in India was featured on NPR's Morning Edition, titled Adoption Stories Gone Bad, and by ABC News.

 Career

 Smolin graduated first in his class and Order of the Coif from the University of Cincinnati College of Law.
-He is an internationally recognized expert in the field of intercountry adoption, and a nationally recognized expert in Bioethics and Biotechnology; Reproductive Constitutional law; Family and Juvenile law; and Law and Religion.
-He has testified before legislative committees in the U.S. Congress, as well as five states on constitutional issues.
+He is an internationally recognized expert in the field of inter-country adoption, and a nationally recognized expert in Bioethics and Biotechnology, Reproductive Constitutional law, Family and Juvenile law, and Law and Religion.
+He has testified before legislative committees in the U.S. Congress, as well as in five states on constitutional issues.

-Smolin joined the Cumberland faculty in 1987 after clerking for Senior Judge George Edwards of the U.S. Court of Appeals for the Sixth Circuit from 1986-1987.
+Smolin joined the Cumberland faculty in 1987 after clerking for Senior Judge George Edwards of the U.S. Court of Appeals for the Sixth Circuit from 1986 to 1987.
 Prior to that Smolin worked in a psychiatric hospital.
 He has also served as an adjunct professor at the interdenominational Beeson Divinity School.

-Smolin is the author of over 35 articles, primarily published as law review articles, though some of his works have appeared in journals such as First Things.
+Smolin is the author of over 35 articles, primarily published as law reviews, though some of his works have appeared in journals such as First Things.

-Intercountry adoption

-Much of Smolin's academic work regards international adoption, child trafficking and child laundering.
-Two articles gaining attention are available for download at bepress legal repository.
+Much of Smolin's academic work concerns international adoption, child trafficking and child laundering.